-112. The only Christmas I was with EMT-EMS I remember the dog eating the liqueurs and getting drunk.
-The spoil was spoilt rotten that Christmas.
+112. The only Christmas I was with MT-EMS I remember the dog eating the liqueurs and getting drunk.
+Was spoilt rotten that Christmas.
 She got loads of presents, I think I got about three.
 It reinforced the fact that I was different.